tonysun83/couchdb/share/doc/src/replication/protocol.rst

       }
     }

-In response Replicator also receives Document ID -- Revisions mapping, but for Revisions that are not exists in Target and needs to be transferred from Source.
+In the response Replicator receives Document ID -- Revisions mapping as well, but for Revisions that are not exists in Target and REQUIRED to be transferred from Source.

 If all Revisions was found for specified Documents the response will contains empty JSON object: